kevinrodbe/library/content/06-versioning.md

 While additional major features might be placed under new namespace versions, we should expect most of our application code to be re-used across all versions.

 Suppose our API tracks the IP from each request using a `before_action` and we simply include its value back in the response.
-We've been doing this since our API version 1, and version 2 still supports it.
+We've been doing this since our API version 1, and version 2 should also support it.

 This is our **ZombiesController** for v1: